Coronavirus (COVID-19): Booster Shots

 As with other vaccines, the immune protection from the COVID-19 vaccine can fade over time.
-Booster shots are recommended for everyone age 5 and older.
+Booster shots are recommended for everyone age 6 months and older.
 The type of booster shot used and when it’s given after the primary series may differ depending on a child’s age and health status.
-Talk to your child’s doctor if you have questions about the different types of booster shots and when your child might be eligible for a booster shot.
+As time goes on, people might need additional booster shots.
+Talk to your doctor if you have questions about the different types of booster shots and when your child might be eligible for one.

 Is a COVID-19 Booster Shot the Same as an "Additional Dose"?

 No. An additional dose is an extra dose of vaccine given as part of the primary series when a person is first vaccinated.
 Some people with weak immune systems might get a poor response from the primary series of the COVID-19 vaccine.
 This can include people who are being treated for cancer, have had an organ transplant, or take medicines that weaken the immune system.
 This added dose helps their immune system reach the same level of protection as in people with stronger immune systems.